 Don’t worry.
 You’re not alone.
-Warren Buffet suffered from public speaking anxiety.
+Warren Buffett suffered from public speaking anxiety.
 Richard Branson too.
 “I loathe making speeches, and always have,” the Virgin media CEO says.
 “I deliver a lot of them these days, but it’s almost as true today as it was when I first spoke in public as a student some 50-odd years ago.”

-I too remember the first time I had to do any real public speaking.
+I too recall the first time I had to do any real public speaking.
 It was also at university.
 Giving a lecture to fellow students on the finer details of my market research project.
-I felt it was going to be a disaster, and indeed it was.
+I felt it would be a disaster, and it was.
 My research project wasn’t that great and the speech behind it—even worse.
-I stumbled through, lots of ums and ahs, lost my place, and sat down relieved it was over.
+I stumbled through, lots of ums and ahs, lost my place, and sat down.
+I no longer cared about my mark—just thankful it was over.
 I think the other students were glad too.
-Somehow I managed to salvage it all in the final exam and walk away with an A+.
-Lesson being: don’t worry, there is still hope.
+Somehow I salvaged it all in the final exam and walk away with an A+.

-Okay you might be thinking.
-That’s all very fine and dandy if I’m to give a speech on the complete works of David Bowie, or WW2 fighter aircraft of the European theater, or (insert passionate interest of your choice), but often, particularly in business, we have to give speeches about topics we don’t particularly know about, or aren’t completely passionate about.
+Okay, you might be thinking.
+That’s all very fine and dandy if I’m to give a speech on the complete works of David Bowie, or WW2 fighter aircraft of the European theater, or (insert passionate interest of your choice), but often, particularly in business, we have to give speeches about topics we don’t particularly know about, or aren’t passionate about.

-Secondly, there are ways you can prepare yourself for almost anything.
+Second, there are ways you can prepare yourself for almost anything.

-In the YouTube age, it’s pretty easy to watch and learn from the best.
+In the YouTube age, it’s easy to watch and learn from the best.
 Watch some CEOs.
 What are they doing right (or doing wrong?)
 How well’s the audience reacting to what’s being said?
 How can you incorporate some of their more lyrical tools into your own repertoire?

 No—don’t try comedy, if it doesn’t come naturally to you, instead see what others do that fit your personality.
 Listen to their phrasing.
 Their words.
 Most great speakers use short sentences.
-They use pause for dramatic (or comedic) effect.
+They use a pause for dramatic (or comedic) effect.
 A speech needs to ebb and flow like the oceans tides, not rush over the audience like a white-water river torrent.